alekhya-510/MERN-Stack-Devsecops-Project/readme.md

-We need to install the required plugins for pipeline : terraform , aws-credentials ,
+**We need to install the required plugins for pipeline :**
+Terraform , aws-credentials , docker, pipeline:AWS , pipeline-stageview , sonarqube